silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/01_Image.md

 	$Image.SetSize(80,80) // returns a 80x80px padded image
 	$Image.SetRatioSize(80,80) // Returns an image scaled proportional, with its greatest diameter scaled to 80px
 	$Image.CroppedImage(80,80) // Returns an 80x80 image cropped from the center.
-	$Image.PaddedImage(80, 80) // Returns an 80x80 image.
+	$Image.PaddedImage(80, 80, FFFFFF) // Returns an 80x80 image.
 Unused space is padded white.
 No crop.
 No stretching
 	$Image.Width // returns width of image
 	$Image.Height // returns height of image
 	$Image.Orientation // returns Orientation